“Who has the best SEO client dashboard?”

 There were a lot of recommendations and some strong opinions from quite a few folks.
 I’ll run through some of them here.

 The GMB reporting from Agency Analytics is a lot more robust than the native Google dash.
+Again, a competitive dashboard is also particularly important if you are offering white label GMB services.

 One thing the native GMB dashboard currently lacks is historical data that you can compare, so it’s difficult to tell clients that they’ve improved month over month unless you’re using something like Agency Analytics that will actually give you the %.